kevinolega/callcentertrainingtips/_posts/2015-03-12-how-to-break-through-life-challenges.md

 A breakthrough is a point where difficult situation turns effortless because of a lesson, realization or mastery of an activity.

-<h2>How do you screw yourself up and get the opposite of a breakthrough?</h2>
+### How do you screw yourself up and get the opposite of a breakthrough?

 Whenever you aim for something great, opposition seems to line up and go against you.
 At this point, you have the option to continue or give up.